microsoft/phone-info/README.md

 ==========

 Phone Info is a Nokia example for retrieving both static and dynamic properties of a Windows Phone device.
-The methods demonstrated by this app can be used for adapting your application to wider range of phone models; If a phone does not support a certain non-vital feature of your application, you can gracefully adapt by hiding that feature dynamically.
+The methods implemented in `DeviceProperties` class and utilised in this app can be used for adapting your application to wider range of phone models; If a phone does not support a certain non-vital feature of your application, you can gracefully adapt by hiding that feature dynamically.
 The same applies to optimising your app for different screen resolutions and display sizes.

 ![General view on Nokia Lumia 1520](https://raw.github.com/nokia-developer/phone-info/master/doc/screenshots/general_l1520_small.png)&nbsp;
 ![Cams and sensors view on Nokia Lumia 1520](https://raw.github.com/nokia-developer/phone-info/master/doc/screenshots/cams_and_sensors_1_l1520_small.png)&nbsp;
 ![Others view on Nokia Lumia 520](https://raw.github.com/nokia-developer/phone-info/master/doc/screenshots/others_1_l520_small.png)

 *Two first screenshots are from Nokia Lumia 1520, the third one is from Nokia Lumia 520.*

 The app consists of three pivot views.
 The General view provides screen and display properties, memory and battery status.
 The Cameras and sensors view